openmrs/openmrs-contrib-itsmresources/ansible/README.md

 Ansible will run over SSH, you your SSH needs to be working to the target machines.

 ## Repository

   - _site.yml_: default playbook, used to install everything
   - _delete-certs.yml_: playbook used to clean letsencrypt certificate and regenerate it
   - _update.yml_: playbook used to apply OS patches
+  - _remove-users.yml_: playbook used to delete old users and home folders

   - _group_vars_ : variables and configuration per group
   - _host_vars_: variables and configuration per host
   - _inventories_ : machine definitions (groups per machine)